 Surprisingly, the comfortable and very adjustable hospital bed was starting not to seem so comfortable and I was really looking forward to my own bed back home.
 Moreover, daytime TV was starting to become repetitive and boring!

 However …… I had a pain right in the middle of my chest and it gradually became intolerable.
 To cut a long story short, a CT scan confirmed the presence of a postoperative seroma (a collection of fluid) and a minimally invasive aspiration was ordered.
 The radiologist covering my post diagnostic scans was also an ‘Interventional Radiologist’ so was able to carry out this procedure guided by CT scan.
-There was a long list of scary risks explained by Dr Brian Stedman and I was put more at ease when he told me he had carried out this procedure more than anyone else in the south of England.
+There was a long list of scary risks explained by Dr Brian Stedman (on the right in the picture below) and I was put more at ease when he told me he had carried out this procedure more than anyone else in the south of England.
 It was amazing to watch and it reaffirmed the amazing skills I knew this guy had.
 The liquid was successfully removed (pale yellow/beige) and it later tested negative.